BECOMING A CONSULTANT

 The PGI directors will email students who have been partnered together with a project contract and project scope documents.
 (Please see a sample of the scoping document here).
 The PGI directors will also email the organization, informing them of the three to four consultants that have been matched with their project.
 The student consultants are to email the organization contact person to set up an initial meeting.
 Within the first two weeks, the student consultants should return the signed contract to the PGI directors.

-Does the PGI offer any assistance in preparing students for their placements?
+Does the PGI offer any assistance in preparing students for their projects?

 The PGI provides mandatory orientation and training sessions, as well as ongoing managerial support for all student consultants.

-If I accept a placement at an organization, but then realize I do not want to participate, how should I proceed?
+If I accept a project at an organization, but then realize I do not want to participate, how should I proceed?

-PGI advises students to think about their schedules, and determine if they can manage the commitment in advance of applying for a placement.
-Once students formally express interest in a given placement, it will be assumed that they are prepared to make the necessary time commitment to complete the project.
+PGI advises students to think about their schedules, and determine if they can manage the commitment in advance of applying for a PGI project.
+Once students formally express interest in a given project, it will be assumed that they are prepared to make the necessary time commitment to complete all deliverables required.
 That said, PGI encourages students to discuss any challenges with the directors.

 What do I do if I am over or under-whelmed in my placement?

-You should speak directly with your supervisor.
-You can also speak to the PGI directors for advice.
+You should speak directly with your supervisor at the organization or to the PGI directors for advice.
 They may be able to give you some tips on how to approach this situation.
 A value-added part of the PGI experience is functioning as a member of the team, taking the initiative to solve problems or proposing new opportunities.

 What is the best way to accept criticism on the job?